 "I disagree, but it's your suit and I did give you permission to change the color, so long as it's tasteful." he then smirked as Amuro opened his mouth again to respond.
 "And no, you can't change it back to grey, as that would be tasteless."
 Sleggar stated with finality, causing the disgust on his subordinate's face to double in intensity.
 He simply smirked back.

-Again Amuro recalled that image of the child and the tank from twelve days ago.
-He said nothing more, at least until a new voice entered in.
+The opposite Gundam pilot could only glower in return.
+At least until a new voice entered in.
 "Is Amuro giving you a hard time again Commander?"

 Both turned to see Fraw Bow walk up to them, moving past the few remaining technicians and mechanics as she did so.
-Even after twelve days, Amuro still had trouble recognizing her, as she was now wearing a grey Star Force uniform herself, complete with her blue epaulet tabs displaying the single stripe and double diamonds of a Lieutenant Junior Grade.
+Even after twelve days, Amuro still had trouble recognizing her, as she was now wearing a grey Starfleet uniform herself, complete with her blue epaulet tabs displaying the single stripe and double diamonds of a Lieutenant Junior Grade.

 "Of course not Doctor Bow.
 He's been on his best behavior since I came down here."
 Sleggar replied to the Ark Royal's new Chief Medical Officer, who had taken the post four days ago after glowing recommendations from the surviving medical staff.
 Even Bright, after seeing her work, could not deny that she knew her trade.